CaroHaensch/corona_dataviz_easy_example/README.md

 # corona_dataviz_easy_example
-An gentle intro to data with with ggplot2 and data on the Corona Virus for my undergrads (very little experience with R)
+A gentle intro to data with with ggplot2 and data on the Corona Virus for my undergrads (very little experience with R)

 I use the data from https://coronatracker.org/ and https://github.com/CSSEGISandData/COVID-19 thanks and create a little line plot.